 Extended Learning teams work together with units across campus to provided stakeholders a wealth of technology tools, professional development opportunities, support services, and assessments that work to enhance writing across the curriculum.
-In addition to the multitude of traditional face-to-face campus-based services such as those provided by the UWG Writing Center (http://www.westga.edu/writing/) and the EXCEL Center for Academic Success (http://www.westga.edu/excel/), the UWG Online Student Guide provides a comprehensive look at student services for online students (http://uwgonline.westga.edu/online-student-guide.php).
-A comparison chart of supplemental services available to off-campus, Newnan Center, or eCore students is also provided (http://uwgonline.westga.edu/assetsUWGOnline/uwgonline/Student_Services.pdf).
+In addition to the multitude of traditional face-to-face campus-based services such as those provided by the UWG Writing Center and the EXCEL Center for Academic Success, the UWG Online Student Guide provides a comprehensive look at student services for online students.